Texas Voters Approve Historic Property Tax Relief Through Constitutional Amendments

 Frequently Asked Questions About Texas Tax Relief Amendment

-What is the Texas tax relief amendment approved in 2025?
+What is the Texas tax relief amendment?

 Does the tax relief amendment change how local governments set rates?